javierip/parallel-processing-teaching-toolkit/01-compiling/01-plain-console/README.md

 ## About this example

-This example shows a C program compilation and run.
+This example shows a C program compilation and run using gcc from the command line.

 ## Requirements